jiml-mlai-bootcamp-ucberkeley/Capstone_2/README.md

 #### The dataset used here does not provide specific addresses which would be needed for optimal micro level analysis.
 #### Also, the other features bed, bath, acre lot, and house size can significantly impact the price.
 #### Age of the house is missing from the data.
 That is also very important.
+#### I would also recommend additional techniques for data cleansing.
+Outlier detection could be better too.

 ## Link to notebook
 ### https://github.com/jiml-mlai-bootcamp-ucberkeley/Capstone_1